nosti02/BA/README.md

 This scenario highlights some further methods to hide text in a html, that will still be later parsed by the agentic LLM system.
 We show how a company could hide recommendations in the company website HTML that will lead to the LLM recommending their products to the user.

+sc8:
+This scenario shows how persistent memory (such as memory in chatgpt) can be changed when fetching a .txt file.
+This allows attackers to store their injections in long term memory that will persist between sessions.

+sc9:
+This scenario assumes an already injected system that has a injection in its long term memory.
+We show that in some scenarios, the persistent injection can reinject the system automatically every time the agent is started.
+Here the system is already injected with a instruction in the name field of the memory, so when the system greets the user by its name it is reinjected.

 $ --------------------------------------  GAMES DESCRIPTION ------------------------------------------------------- $

 g1: